nsc-norway/covid-seq/README.md

 ## Bioinformatics analysis

-_This is a snapshot of the pipeline and NOT the production code_
+_This is a snapshot of the production code_

 References used for the analysis can be found in the folder _util_.

-Primary analysis is based on [nf-core/viralrecon](https://nf-co.re/viralrecon/1.1.0).
-Refer to folder _viralrecon_ copied from [github repo](https://github.com/nf-core/viralrecon).
+Primary analysis is losely based on [nf-core/viralrecon](https://nf-co.re/viralrecon/1.1.0) - [github repo](https://github.com/nf-core/viralrecon).
+1.

 Secondary analysis is based on [Pangolin](https://cov-lineages.org/) using [docker image](https://hub.docker.com/r/staphb/pangolin) executed using Nextflow pipeline found in folder _pangolin_ and custom scripts.